 This new model which was just introduced in the new version should be turned on for images that were taken in low light and have high degree of colour noise.
 Topaz Labs states that it works particularly well with high ISO RAW images with lots of colour noise which describes a large chunk of the images wildlife photographers take given our early start to the day before the suns up mentality.

 Topaz Labs Denoise AI and earlier versions have been a part of my image editing workflow for many years.
-This latest release with the addition of selective adjustments allowing me to mask my wildlife subjects and only remove noise from the parts I feel require it is amazing.
-This is a feature that I have now used on several images and it works very well.
+This latest release with the addition of a comparison view and speed improvements for my NVIDIA GPU along with the selective adjustments from the last release allow me to mask my wildlife subjects and only remove noise from the parts I feel require it and process it much quicker.
+These are features that I have now used on several images and it works very well.
 The addition of the Low Light model was also a welcome addition to the tool.
 Every serious wildlife photographer I know is up before sunrise and on location.
 That translates to low light shooting and high ISO’s.
 The ability to deal with that additional colour noise in post within the same tool saves editing time.
-I can’t state this any simpler, if you shoot in low light you absolutely need to add Topaz Denoise AI into your workflow.
+I can’t state this any simpler, if you shoot in low light you absolutely need to add Topaz Labs Denoise AI into your workflow.